-Roots of the Northwest Straits Initiative
+Roots of the Northwest Straits Commission

 Despite its rich ecological heritage, the marine resources of the Northwest Straits region in Washington state have shown serious decline.
 Recognizing the environmental significance of the area and the environmental damage that was occurring, a National Marine Sanctuary was proposed for the region in the mid-1990s.